Ashif1058/PvZ/proposal (1).md

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

 TODO
-The software will be pretty similar to PvZ.
-Some things we may add could be some new enemies and plants possibly relating to modern pop culture references and stuff like that.
-We still unsure of how it will be executed but we will figure it out.
+The software will be pretty similar to Plant vs. Zombies.
+We may add some new enemies and plants, possibly relating to modern pop culture references.
+We are still unsure of how it will be executed, but we will figure it out.

 ## If planning to combine 1051's final project with another course's final project, with which other course?
 And which aspect(s) of your proposed project would relate to 1051, and which aspect(s) would relate to the other course?